-Religious and values Education helps students to explore their own values and beliefs by learning how others see the world.
-Drawing on the Anglican Schools Commission syllabus, RVE lessons invite students to learn about how people of faith respond to the challenges, joys and questions of everyday life.
+On Being Human helps students to explore their own values and beliefs by learning how others see the world.
+Drawing on the Anglican Schools Commission syllabus, OBH lessons invite students to learn about how people of faith respond to the challenges, joys and questions of everyday life.
 Case studies from ancient as well as modern times, popular culture alongside the academic world are used to support students in developing and exploring their own values.
-The ethos of RVE classrooms is one of active listening, respect for others, curiosity, and an open mind.
+The ethos of OBH classrooms is one of active listening, respect for others, curiosity, and an open mind.